Radhadatascience/Employee_data_Analysis/README.md

 # Employee_data_Analysis
-Predict All possiable ways of Employee in a orgaization based on Dataset Given
+Predict All possiable ways of an Employees in a orgaization based on Datasets Given